GeopaymeEE/JavaBitcoin/README.md

 It does full verification for blocks that it receives and will reject blocks that do not pass the verification tests.
 These rejected blocks are still stored in the database and can be included in the block chain by either temporarily turning off block verification or by updating the verification logic.
 Spent transaction outputs are periodically removed from the database.
 The full blocks are maintained in external storage in the same manner as the reference client (blknnnnn.dat files).

 There is a graphical user interface that displays alerts, peer connections (network address and client version) and recent blocks (both chain and orphan).
+You can use this GUI for a local node or BitcoinMonitor for a remote node.
+The SIGTERM signal is used to stop JavaBitcoin when running in headless mode.

 JavaBitcoin supports LevelDB and H2 for the database support.